punkstar/magento-encrypted-models/readme.md

 * `Meanbee_EncryptedModel_Model_Resource_Abstract`
 * `Meanbee_EncryptedModel_Model_Resource_Collection_Abstract`

 Use these two classes to create your *resource model* and *collection* for your model.
-You'll notice they are `abstract` and require implementation of a method called `_getEncryptedFields`.
+You'll notice they are `abstract` and the *resource model* requires an implementation of a method called `getEncryptedFields`.
 This method should return an `array` containing the data fields that you would like to secure.

 ##Example

 For example, assuming I had an extension that stored pineapples (I challenge you to come up with a better example) in the database, and I needed the weight of the pineapple encrypted while it was stored in the database.
 My *model*, *resource model* and *collection* classes would look like this:

 	/**
 	 * Model
 	 */